JuborajSujon/PH-Module-HomeWork/Milestone 8/intro-form/README.md

 # Context API

 1. Create a context and export it
-2. Add provider for the context with a value
+2. Add provider for the context with a value, Value could be anything
+3. useContext to access value in the context api

+Call useContext at the top level of your component to read and subscrbe to context.